 In the 3rd century BCE, the Greek philosopher Epicurus developed a philosophy, the ultimate goal of which was a kind of peace of mind or tranquility that he called “ataraxia”.
 To achieve this he believed at least three common fears needed to be addressed and removed: fear of the gods, fear of an afterlife, and fear of death.

-Over the past three weeks we’ve briefly considered them in turn.
+Over the past three weeks, we’ve briefly considered them in turn.
 But once these fears had been, or were at least well on the way to being overcome, what still remained was the need for supportive, like-minded, free-thinking friends.
-Indeed, friendship was central to Epicurus’ thought and life and he once said that:
+Indeed, friendship was central to Epicurus’ thought and life, and he once said that:

 Of all the things that wisdom provides for the happiness of the whole person, by far the most important is the acquisition of friendship (LD, 27).

-On another occasion he exclaimed that:
+On another occasion, he exclaimed that:

 “Friendship dances around the world, summoning every one of us to awaken to the gospel of the happy life” (VC 52).

 Epicurus saw that friends helped a person to gain at least two important things.
-The first was that they clearly helped making the basic necessities of life, such as food, shelter and general protection, easier to get and maintain.
+The first was that they clearly helped to make the necessities of life, such as food, shelter and general protection, easier to get and maintain.
 The second was that they could help us continue to be fully awake to the benefits of the Epicurean gospel of the happy life, a life blessedly free from fear of the gods, an afterlife, and death.
 Indeed, it’s worth remembering that he seems once to have said:

 Before you eat or drink anything, consider carefully who you eat or drink with rather than what you are to eat or drink: for feeding without a friend is the life of a lion or a wolf” (Seneca, Letters 19:10).